On the monotone stability approach to BSDEs with jumps: Extensions, concrete criteria and examples: Introduction

 Comparison theorems for BSDEs with jumps require more delicate technical conditions than in the Brownian case, see \cite{BarlesBuckdahnPardoux97,Royer06,CohenElliott10}.
-The starting point for our paper is a slight generalization of the seminal $({\rm\bf A}_{\mathbf\gamma})$-condition for comparison due to \cite{Royer06}.
+The starting point for our article will be a slight generalization of the seminal $({\rm\bf A}_{\mathbf\gamma})$-condition for comparison due to \cite{Royer06}.
 Our first contribution are extensions of comparison, existence and uniqueness results for bounded solutions of JBSDEs to the case of infinite jump activity for a family (\ref{generator1}) of generators, that do not need to be Lipschitz in the $U$-argument.
 This shows how the monotone stability approach to BSDEs with jumps, pioneered by \cite{Morlais09} for one particular generator, permits for a concise proof in a setting, that may be of particular appeal in a pure jump case without a Brownian motion, see Corollary~\ref{cor:JBSDEZzero}.
 While the strong approximation step for this ansatz is usually laborious, we present a compact proof with a $\mathcal{S}^1$-closedness argument and more generality of the generator in the $U$-argument for infinite activity of jumps.
-To be useful towards applications, our second contribution are sufficient concrete criteria for comparison and wellposedness that are comparably easy to verify in actual examples, as they are formulated in terms of properties of certain functions for generators $f$ from the family (\ref{generator1}) w.r.t.\ basically Euclidean arguments.
-This is the main trust for the comparison theorem in Section~\ref{sec:comp} (see Theorem~\ref{comparetheo} and Proposition~\ref{estimatetheo}, compared to Proposition~\ref{comparegeneral}) and the wellposedness Theorem~\ref{infinitetheo} (in comparison to Theorem~\ref{infinitetheogeneral}, whose conditions are more general but more abstract).
-A third contribution are the many examples which illustrate the scope and applicability of our results and of the, often quite technical, assumptions that are frequently needed for JBSDE results in the literature.
-Indeed, the range of the imposed combinations of several technical assumptions is often not immediately clear, and we believe that a discussion of several examples and counter examples can help to shed some light on the scope and the differences of some assumptions prevailing in the literature, and might also caution against possible pitfalls.
+To be useful towards applications, our second contribution are sufficient concrete criteria for comparison and wellposedness that are comparably easy to verify in actual examples, because they are formulated in terms of concrete properties for generator functions $f$ from a given family (\ref{generator1}) w.r.t.\ to basically Euclidean arguments, instead of assuming inequalities to hold for rather abstract random processes or fields.
+This is the main thrust for the sufficient conditions of the comparison results in Section~\ref{sec:comp} (see Theorem~\ref{comparetheo} and Proposition~\ref{estimatetheo}, compared to Proposition~\ref{comparegeneral} or the result by \cite{Royer06} and respective enhancements \cite{QuenezSulem13,KrusePopier16,Yao17}) and of the wellposedness Theorem~\ref{infinitetheo} (in comparison to Theorem~\ref{infinitetheogeneral}, whose conditions are more general but more abstract).
+A third contribution are the many examples and applications which illustrate the scope and applicability of our results and of the, often technical, assumptions that are needed for JBSDE results in the literature.
+Indeed, the range of the imposed combinations of several technical assumptions is often not immediately clear.
+We believe that more discussion of examples and counter examples may help to shed light on the scope and the differences of some assumptions prevailing in the literature, and might also caution against possible pitfalls.